aHaugl/OV_Orbit_BLE_Course/README.md

 </br>

-We've now built and flashed our application.
 If you at an later point in time forget how you built or flash your application you can go back to these steps and repeat them.
 We will be using this procedure repeatedly throughout the hands on exercise.

 ### Step 2 - Enabling some basic application features